 - Find out the HTTP requests on your pages with the help of tools like Chrome Developer Tools and Page Insights.

-- Combine similar CSS files together so that the browser does not need to send request separately for every file.
+- Combine similar CSS files together so that the browser does not need to send requests separately for every file.

 - You can also limit the number of files like images, videos, and other media files on your pages.